zdharma-continuum/zinit/README.md

 Various paths can be customized, see section [Customizing Paths](#customizing-paths).

-After installing and reloading shell give Zplugin a quick try with `zplugin help` and compile it with `zplugin self-update`.
+After installing and reloading the shell compile Zplugin with `zplugin self-update`.

 # Usage

 ## Introduction

-[Click here to read the introduction to Zplugin.](http://zdharma.org/zplugin/wiki/INTRODUCTION/).
-It explains basic usage and some of the more unique features of Zplugin such as the Turbo Mode.
+[Click here to read the introduction to Zplugin](http://zdharma.org/zplugin/wiki/INTRODUCTION/).
+It explains basic usage and some of the more unique features of Zplugin such as the Turbo mode.
 If you're new to Zplugin we highly recommend you read it at least once.

 ## Example Usage